Ichikawa Danjūrō XIII: Later work

-In 2011, Ichikawa Ebizō XI landed a starring role in the film Hara-Kiri: Death of a Samurai, which premiered at the 2011 Cannes Film Festival.
-The film Ask This of Rikyu in 2013 was a biographical film of Sen no Rikyū in which he won Best Actor at the 37th Japan Academy Film Prize for performing the title role.
-The following year, he starred in the film Over Your Dead Body, and in 2017 he appeared in a supporting role in the Japanese samurai film Blade of the Immortal, which also premiered at the 2017 Cannes Film Festival.
-He has appeared numerous times at the Kabuki-za Theater, Osaka Shochikuza Theater, Minami-za Theater, and many other theaters in Japan.
+In 2011, Ichikawa Ebizō XI starred in the film Hara-Kiri: Death of a Samurai, which premiered at the 2011 Cannes Film Festival.
+He won Best Actor at the 37th Japan Academy Film Prize for performing the title role in the 2013 biographical film Ask This of Rikyu.
+The following year, he starred in the film Over Your Dead Body.
+In 2017 he appeared in a supporting role in the Japanese samurai film Blade of the Immortal, which also premiered at the 2017 Cannes Film Festival.
+He has appeared numerous times at the Kabuki-za, Osaka Shochikuza, Minami-za, and many other theaters in Japan.

-In recent years, Danjūrō has been actively engaged in producing performances to reintroduce the values of traditional Japanese art to the contemporary generation in projects.
-Since 2012, Danjūrō has produced the performance series entitled "Invitation to the Classics" to make Kabuki more accessible to smaller cities in rural Japan.
-Also, in 2013, 2015 and 2017, he self-produced an innovative project called "ABKAI" where the original contemporary Kabuki was introduced.
-On 28 November 2019, Danjūrō starred as Kairennosuke in the stage production Star Wars Kabuki: Kairennosuke and the Three Shining Swords (スター・ウォーズ歌舞伎〜煉之介光刃三本〜, Sutā Uōzu Kabuki ~Rennosuke Kōjin San-pon~).
-In addition, his son Kangen Horikoshi portrayed a younger version of Kairennosuke in the play's third act.
+In recent years, Danjūrō has been engaged in reintroducing the values of traditional Japanese art to the contemporary generation in projects.
+Since 2012, Danjūrō has produced the performance Invitation to the Classics to make Kabuki more accessible to smaller cities in rural Japan.
+Also, between 2013 and 2017, he self-produced a project called "ABKAI" to introduce original contemporary kabuki.
+On 28 November 2019, Danjūrō starred as Kairennosuke in the stage production Star Wars Kabuki: Kairennosuke and the Three Shining Swords (スター・ウォーズ歌舞伎〜煉之介光刃三本〜, Sutā Uōzu Kabuki ~Rennosuke Kōjin San-pon~); his son Kangen Horikoshi portrayed a younger version of Kairennosuke in the play's third act.

-During the 2020 Tokyo Olympics' opening ceremonies, he performed Kabuki moves in traditional dress accompanied by the jazz pianist, Hiromi Uehara.
+During the 2020 Tokyo Olympics opening ceremonies, he performed kabuki moves in traditional dress accompanied by the jazz pianist Hiromi Uehara.

-On 22 May 2022, Danjūrō conducted a kabuki performance with his "nirami" glare atop the roof of Tokyo Skytree to celebrate the 10th anniversary of the tower's opening.
+On 22 May 2022, Danjūrō conducted a kabuki performance with his nirami glare atop the roof of Tokyo Skytree to celebrate the 10th anniversary of the tower's opening.

 International performance

-His activities have taken him abroad extensively, including performances in Paris in 2004, London/Amsterdam in May–June 2006, Paris Opera in March 2007, Monaco Opera in September 2009, London/Rome in June 2010, Singapore in November 2014 and October 2015, UAE in February 2016.
-He has also appeared at Carnegie Hall in New York City in February 2016, which collaborated with Noh and Kyogen.
+He has toured outside Japan, including performances in Paris in 2004, London and Amsterdam in May–June 2006, at the Paris Opera in March 2007, the Monaco Opera in September 2009, London and Rome in June 2010, Singapore in November 2014 and October 2015, and the UAE in February 2016.
+He also appeared at Carnegie Hall in New York City in February 2016, in collaboration with noh and kyōgen performances.

-Danjūrō became the first kabuki actor to hold commemorative performances at the Theatre national de Chaillot in Paris, and he earned a nomination for the prestigious Laurence Olivier Award for his work on the London stage in 2006.
-In 2007, France awarded him its prestigious The Ordre des Arts et des Lettres in appreciation of his work.
+Danjūrō became the first kabuki actor to hold commemorative performances at the Théâtre national de Chaillot in Paris, and he earned a nomination for a Laurence Olivier Award for his work on the London stage in 2006.
+In 2007, France made him a member of the Ordre des Arts et des Lettres in appreciation of his work.